kclinden/microsoft-iis-10-server-stig-baseline/README.md

 # Microsoft IIS 10.0 Server Security Technical Implementation Guide
-"This Security Technical Implementation Guide is published as a tool to improve the security of Department of Defense (DoD) information systems.
+This Security Technical Implementation Guide is published as a tool to improve the security of Department of Defense (DoD) information systems.
 The requirements are derived from the National Institute of Standards and Technology (NIST) 800-53 and related documents.
-Comments or proposed revisions to this document should be sent via email to the following address: disa.stig_spt@mail.mil."
+Comments or proposed revisions to this document should be sent via email to the following address: disa.stig_spt@mail.mil.
 ---
 Name: IIS_10-0_Server_STIG
 Author: Kasey Linden